vikasgorur/ml-study-trail/deep_learning.md

 **Cross-validation**: A more sophisticated technique for splitting data into multiple training and test datasets.

 Don't tweak the knobs too much!

+**Validation and test data size**:

+*The rule of 30*: If a change affects atleast 30 examples, the change made to the model is statistically significant.

+If the validation set size is > 30,000 examples, a 0.1% change in performance is significant.

+Getting more data always helps.

+### Stochastic Gradient Descent

+**Rule of thumb**: If computing the loss function takes n FLOPs, computing the gradient takes 3n FLOPs.

+It is time consuming to compute the actual gradient when you have lots of data.
+Instead, use a *terrible* estimate: compute the gradient using only a tiny sample (1 to 1000) of the training data.

+Take small steps and lots of steps.

+SGD is a bad optimizer but the only one that is practical.

+#### Helping SGD

+**Momentum**: Instead of gradient at current step, use a moving average.

+**Learning rate decay**: Make the learning rate smaller as training steps increase.